wuxmedia/cs/README.md

 # cs
-checks a site's DNS out - showing MX and A records, does a cheeky reverse DNS to see what machine it is on currently then checks nasic HTTP status. now in colour!
+checks a site's DNS out - showing MX and A records, does a cheeky reverse DNS to see what machine it is on currently, a quick Primary MX A record check to see where the mail is at, then checks basic HTTP status. now in colour!

-usage: cs [domain.com]
+usage: cs [http(s)://domain.com]
 -- that's it.

 -- requires 'curl' and 'dig'